-27. Contingent liabilities
+29. Contingent liabilities

-Edenville Internaitional (Tanzania) Limited has a dispute with a third party and arises from an Acquisition and Option Agreement signed in August 2010 (and its variation made in 2015) ("Agreement").
+Edenville International (Tanzania) Limited has a dispute with a third party and arises from an Acquisition and Option Agreement signed in August 2010 (and its variation made in 2015) ("Agreement").
 The third party is seeking financial compensation and other costs in addition to a dispute over certain mining licenses granted in the name of Edenville International (Tanzania) Limited.
 In the opinion of the directors and after taking appropriate legal advice, they have concluded that the case has no merit.
+The Directors remain optimistic for a positive outcome and await a decision from the judge which is currently scheduled for the end of June 2021.

-28. Reserves
+30. Reserves